greenelab/BioBombe/3.build-hetnets/README.md

 | C6 | Oncogenic gene sets | CC-BY 4.0 |
 | C7 | Immunologic gene sets | CC-BY 4.0 |

-We do not include the KEGG, BioCarta, AAAS/STKE gene sets in `C2` for easy dissemination.
+We do not include the KEGG, BioCarta, AAAS/STKE gene sets in `C2`.
 For full license terms visit the [MSigDB license page](http://software.broadinstitute.org/gsea/msigdb_license_terms.jsp).

 ### xCell

 We download and process the 489 gene signatures from [Arun et al. 2017](https://doi.org/10.1186/s13059-017-1349-1 "xCell: digitally portraying the tissue cellular heterogeneity landscape").
-These 489 signatures represent 64 different human cell types including CD8+ T Cells, Neutrophils, and Macrophages.
+These 489 signatures represent 64 different human cell types including CD8+ T Cells, Neutrophils, Macrophages, etc.

 See [process_xCell.ipynb](process_xCell.ipynb) for specific details.

 ## Integration

 The gene sets are uniformly processed and linked together in a single hetnet.
-The hetnet can be applied to a compressed gene expression matrix to rapidly assign biological significance to compressed gene expression features.
+The hetnet can be projected onto a compressed gene expression matrix to rapidly assign biological significance to compressed gene expression features.